PostgreSQL Scales Further Than Most People Think

 CREATE INDEX idx_orders_active ON orders (customer_id)

-Once a table crosses tens of millions of rows, even good indexes start to slow down.
-PostgreSQL's declarative partitioning (available since v10, mature since v12):
+Once a table grows past tens of millions of rows, even good indexes start to slow down and in this case we can use declarative partitioning.
+It has been available since postgres v10 and stable since postgres v12:

 CREATE TABLE events (